 As we get older, we have to watch our skin changing—and not for the better.
 Youthful skin is supple and firm, giving us a “glow” that starts to fade with the beginnings of aging.
-Aging skin begins to acquire blemishes, folds, wrinkles, poor texture, and sagging skin.
+Aging skin begins to acquire blemishes, folds, wrinkles, poor texture, and sagging.
 Although this happens to everyone eventually, the good news is that you can breathe new life into your skin to help preserve its youthful firmness and even reverse sagging skin.
 But why does skin sag in the first place?
-Before you dive into all the exciting treatments that are now available for keeping the skin youthful and tightening sagging skin, it’s helpful to know exactly why so that you can take steps to slow down this natural process.
+Before you dive into all the exciting treatments that are now available for keeping the skin youthful and tightening sagging skin, it’s helpful to know exactly why it happens so that you can take steps to slow down this natural process.

 Collagen: The Foundation of Skin